harizyet/ReefXOrganiser/README.md

 - Terrible UI
 - Project sav file is not transferrable to another PC.

+### How to install
+You'll also need to download and install the [windows app sdk](http://https://learn.microsoft.com/en-us/windows/apps/windows-app-sdk/downloads "windows app sdk"), select the installer.
+You can download the latest version of the reefxorganiser app from the release section.

 ### How to use
 ![](https://github.com/harizyet/ReefXOrganiser/blob/main/README-IMG/menu.png?raw=true)
 To begin, select a folder that contains your images.
 Currently, PNG, JPG and TIFF is supported.
 The program will then detect and load all the images in the directory and subdirectories.
 Once done, click continue.